What Are Flu Complications?

-Pneumonia generally lasts about two weeks, even longer in young children, elderly adults, and those who have compromised immune systems or another chronic illness such as COPD or asthma.
-Even healthy people may feel tired or weak for a month or more after the lungs clear up.
+It can hang around for about 2 weeks, or even longer in young children, elderly adults, and those who have weakened immune systems or ongoing illness like COPD or asthma.
+Even healthy people may feel tired or weak for a month or more after their lungs clear up.

-To avoid getting bacterial pneumonia, ask your doctor about the pneumococcal vaccine.
-There are currently 2 types of pneumococcal vaccines: pneumococcal polysaccharide vaccine (PPSV) for adults and the pneumococcal conjugate vaccine (PCV13) for children.
+There are 2 types: pneumococcal polysaccharide vaccine (PPSV23) for adults and the pneumococcal conjugate vaccine (PCV13) for children.